The Best Foods to Eat Before and After Your Workout

 What to Eat After a Workout

 According to the Journal of the International Society of Sports Nutrition, the best foods to eat after a workout contain protein and a little carbohydrate is best immediately after exercise.
-Here are the foods I eat after my training sessions to help speed up recovery, maximize exercise benefits, and help maintain lean muscle to aid in weight loss.

-- Protein shake made with half of a banana, one scoop of protein powder, almond milk, and hemp seeds (excellent protein source)
+- Protein shake made with half a banana, one scoop of protein powder, almond milk, and hemp seeds (excellent protein source)

 - Salad with roasted chickpeas (1/2 cup), light olive oil, and vinegar